Shin of Beef

 I recommend you ask your butcher to cut the meat into 3-4cm thick pieces, as they will most likely have some thick bone in them.
 The butcher will have his own bandsaw to do this I imagine.
 I would allow one piece of meat per person.

 I cooked this meal on the bone as all the goodies from the bones, like the bone marrow, melt into the liquid and get incorporated into the gravy making it even tastier.

 How to cook beef shin in the Instant Pot

 This recipe is based on using a Dutch oven in the oven.
 I used my trusty oval Le Creuset cast iron casserole pot (or Dutch oven).
 But feel free to make it in your slow cooker or crockpot if you prefer.

 You can also make this same recipe in the Instant Pot if you want to make it a bit quicker.
 Just brown the meat using the saute setting on the Instant Pot and cook on high pressure for one hour.
 And just add the carrots before putting the pot under pressure.

-I found that after cooking, the meat came away from the bone, and any muscle and connective tissue that is left, very easily just using a couple of forks.
-Make sure you just serve up the lean meat though!
+I found that after cooking, the meat came away from the bone.
+It was easy then to remove any muscle and connective tissue that is left, just using a couple of forks.
+Make sure you only serve up the lean meat though!

 If instead, you want to cook this in the oven and need a cast-iron Dutch oven, and if you are on a budget, then Uno Casa have some more affordable ones.